bramstroker/homeassistant-powercalc/README.md

 These models are located in `custom_components/powercalc/data` directory.
 Each light model has it's own subdirectory `{manufacturer}/{modelid}`

-Every model MUST contain a `model.json` file which defined the support calculation modes and other configuration.
+Every model MUST contain a `model.json` file which defines the supported calculation modes and other configuration.
 When LUT mode is supported also [LUT data files](#lut-data-files) must be provided.

 Example lut mode: